 - Description of how the letters of assessment were solicited, including a sample letter or request, and a description of the procedure for selecting external evaluators.
 Note: When letters are solicited, the request should be for letters of assessment rather than "recommendations" or "endorsements," and evaluators should be encouraged to concentrate on those aspects of the candidate's record which are most important to the external visibility and professional standing of the candidate. - List of materials sent to external evaluators (e.g., copies of publications, vita, narrative statement, etc.) - Identification of those who have written assessments, including a brief statement of the referee's achievements and standing in their discipline. - A log showing the date on which each external letter was requested by the department/dean, and the date the letter was received.
-All requests should be entered regardless of whether a response was obtained.
+All requests should be entered for everyone who has agreed to write a letter and has received the materials, regardless of whether a response was obtained.
 Only those external letter writers who agreed to serve as an external letter writer and were subsequently sent the materials specified in the request to external letter writers, typically the curriculum vitae, a narrative {research/artistic} statement, and copies of selected publications/examples/evidence of their creative accomplishments should be recorded in the log.